t4sk/t4sk.github.io/src/pages/courses/MultiSigWallet/chapter-01/00-setup.md

 Copy and paste contract that we wrote using Remix, into the new file `MultiSigWallet.sol`

-Code for the contract is [here](https://github.com/t4sk/solidity-multi-sig-wallet/blob/master/contracts/MultiSigWallet.sol).
+Code for the contract is <a alt="code" href="https://github.com/t4sk/solidity-multi-sig-wallet/blob/master/contracts/MultiSigWallet.sol" target="__blank">here</a>

 ### 3. Compile